bparent11/scraptolib/README.md

 # ⚠️ Disclaimer

 This project is provided **for educational purposes only**.
-The author **does not condone or encourage** scraping Doctolib or any other website in violation of their terms of service.
+The author **does not condone or encourage** scraping any website in violation of their terms of service.
 Use of this code to scrape real websites is done **entirely at your own risk**, and the author **cannot be held responsible** for any legal or other consequences that may arise.
 This repository is intended solely to demonstrate web scraping techniques and Selenium usage in a safe, controlled environment.

 # scraptolib